Title Logo: Bits & Pieces in blue with a swish line under the words

 Writing.
 Like those two little boys, I decided to stop worrying about good enough or who it pleases.
 I will write.

 Photography.
-I have been taking pictures since I was a child.
+I have been taking photos since I was a child.
 Now I want to create photographs that capture the wonder of the world around me, including people, nature, life.

 Music.
 I have neglected this facet of who I am for many years, rarely playing my piano and guitar or singing.
 Music lifts my soul.
 I forgot how much I needed it to feel whole.
 Chords and tempo will rescue me when I feel drained by the afternoon.
 I know the beat and rhythm will work their magic.